 This passion came into focus as he finished school and started working at a local cheese company as a seasonal holiday worker.
 Toffolon quickly fell in love with the cheesemaking process, staying on board even after the holidays passed.

 When Toffolon was asked to move to Wisconsin to start making cheese, he immediately said yes.
 Just one week later, he was on a flight to America’s Dairyland.
-This rare combination of old-world and new-world experience is what makes Toffolon uniquely qualified to talk about how parmesan’s heritage fits into modern cheesemaking in Wisconsin.
+This rare combination of Old Word and New World experience is what makes Toffolon uniquely qualified to talk about how parmesan’s heritage fits into modern cheesemaking in Wisconsin.

 When Toffolon started his journey in cheesemaking in northern Italy, there were already many strict production rules in place.
 Cheesemakers needed to work hard to find small ways to differentiate their parmesan.